-- 21 Unusual Secrets to Speed Up Your Metabolism manual – unusual trick to boost your metabolism and burn even more fat.
+- 21 Unusual Secrets to Speed Up Your Metabolism manual – an unusual trick to boost your metabolism and burn even more fat.
 Very easy to implement.

-- 4-Day Flat Belly Detox Solution manual – a simple blueprint to use for special occasions when time is short at hand, like reunions, anniversaries or weddings.
+- 4-Day Flat-Belly Detox Solution manual – a simple blueprint to use for special occasions when time is short at hand, like reunions, anniversaries, or weddings.
 It is designed to get rid of a bloated and puffy look by getting rid of toxins fast.

 This is a quite unique fat loss program because it was designed for a crowd of mature people with a very common problem, weight loss rebounds or lack of progress due to restrictive, prolonged and inadequate crash diets that keeps them in starvation mode and slow metabolic rate, defeating the problem they were designed to cure.

 The program addresses weight loss with a more flexible and richer diet plan plus several metabolic rate practical tricks designed to boost metabolism and kick start fat-burning again.

 While the program works for this kind of situation, as testified by many testimonials and the author himself, it may not be the most fitting solution for younger people with a naturally higher metabolic rate or for those who did not go through the pains of starvation diet yet, who may get effective results with other fat loss or workout plans.